Substance Abuse in Adolescent with Best Prevention

 Substance Abuse in Adolescence — Young people in the adolescent phase typically try drugs and alcohol under the influence of peers while demonstrating interest in new experiences.
 Successful prevention is mostly based on educating parents, educating children and practicing early intervention methods.
 When risk factors are discouraged — sports and hobbies, support groups among peers — drugs is less likely.
 And at the community level, health care providers, teachers and counselors are working together to get at-risk teens to those services as quickly as possible.

-The Reasons for Emphasizing Adolescent Substance Abuse :
+The Reasons of Paying Attention to Adolescent Substance Abuse :

-• Adolescents in development experience greater vulnerability toward neural structure modifications.
+• In the developing adolescents, there is a higher susceptibility to change in the structure of the brain.
 Exposure to damaging elements throughout time can produce enduring brain damage that becomes more serious with each repeated encounter.

 • Early initiation is associated with a poor prognosis, risk behavior susceptibility and social costs.
 Younger children and teenagers who start drinking are more likely to engage in behaviors that hurt them and other people.